-The Northeast Iowa Workforce Development Board (NEIWDB) will use a competitive process for the selection of service providers and the one-stop operator.
-This process is designed to support continuous improvement through the evaluation of performance and re-competition of service providers and one-stop operators will be conducted, at a minimum, every four years.
+The Northwest Iowa Workforce Development Board (NWIWDB) will use a competitive process for the selection of service providers and the one-stop operator and to support continuous improvement through the evaluation of their performance and the re-competition of the service providers and one-stop operator every four years.

-Competition is intended to promote the efficiency and effectiveness of the service providers and one-stop operator by providing a mechanism for the NEIWDB to regularly examine performance and costs against original expectations.
+Competition is intended to promote the efficiency and effectiveness of the service providers and one-stop operator by providing a mechanism for the NWIWDB to regularly examine performance and costs against original expectations.

-In the procurement of the One-Stop Operator and Service Providers, the NEIWDB will use the following methods through a competitive process:
+In the procurement of the One-Stop Operator and Service Providers, the NWIWDB will use the following methods through a competitive process:

-- Sealed Bids, (formal advertising), such as an invitation for bids (IFB) - Competitive Proposals, such as a request for proposals (RFP)
+- 1. Sealed Bids, (formal advertising), such as an invitation for bids (IFB) - 2.
+Competitive Proposals, such as a request for proposals (RFP)